"Tech?" Colbor said, calling in to Zan'ei HQ.

 Parents weren't supposed to outlive their children.
 Phantom wasn't Lumine's, but he was all there was left.

 The only, precious future of their kind.
 That had never really mattered to Phantom.
-His 'kind' were his family.
+His 'kind' was his family.

 Axl's son: he was Lumine's family, he realized.